Understanding Gum Disease

 Dental Bridge Procedure

-The dental bridge process is a fairly straightforward restorative procedure.
-Your dentist will connect the bridge via a cap that goes over the tops of the teeth on each side.
+- The dentist will attach the bridge using a cap that fits over the teeth on each side.

 Dental Bridge Healing and Post-Procedure